ktnlikeasmallcat/SpottyMute/README.md

-# not-now-playing-ads
+# SpottyMute
-Echos "now playing" for clementine, spotify, and cmus.
-Mutes the system during spotify ads.
-For the taskbar.
+ One script echos 'now playing' information for clementine, spotify, and cmus.
+The other mutes the system during spotify ads, thne unmutes once the ad is over.
+Includes script for the MATE taskbar.